spring-cloud-services-samples/animal-rescue/README.md

 ./scripts/cf_deploy upgrade                  # upgrade the gateway instance
 ```

+All the gateway configuration can be found and updated here:

+- Gateway service instance configuration file used on create/update: `./gateway-config.json`
+- Frontend routes configuration used on binding used on bind: `./frontend/gateway-config.json`
+- Backend routes configuration used on binding used on bind:`./backend/gateway-config.json`

 ## Special frontend config related to gateway

 The frontend application is implemented in ReactJS, and is pushed with static buildpack.
 Because of it's static nature, we had to do the following